privacyidea/privacyidea/doc/webui/container_view.rst

 User
 ----

-To assign a user select a realm and start typing the users name.
+To assign a user, select a realm and start typing the users name.
 Select one of the suggested users and assign it to the container by clicking on the 'Assign User' button.
 Clicking on the assigned users name, redirects to the :ref:'user_details' page.

 Tokens
 ------